 - Submitting all required documents and paying the applicable fees

 Fees for a work permit depend on the type of worker and sector.
-For example, a permit for a non-Arab worker in all industries other than agriculture costs JOD 300 while one for an Arab worker in the agricultural sector is JOD 60.
+A permit for a non-Arab worker in all industries other than agriculture costs JOD 300, while one for an Arab worker costs JOD 180.
+In agriculture, a non-Arab worker permit costs JOD 120, while one for an Arab agricultural worker is JOD 60.
 You will also need to pay between JOD 150-175 to renew the work permit.

 Other Important Considerations

 If your employees need to renew their work permit, they must provide certain documents, such as: